carly31/TEMPLATE-scale-via-SVG/README.md

 # TEMPLATE-scale-via-SVG
-use svg as a container to scale whole page
+Use svg as a container to scale whole page, centered vertically and horizontally